jroker-x/Cpp-Graphs/README.md

 # Graph (Adjacency List) - C++

-A Graph implementation written from scratch using modern C++.
+A graph implementation written from scratch using Modern C++.

-This project stores graphs using an adjacency list representation and was built as part of my journey learning data structures and algorithms through implementation rather than relying on existing libraries.
+This project stores graphs using an adjacency list representation and implements two fundamental graph traversal algorithms:

+- Depth First Search (DFS)
+- Breadth First Search (BFS)

+The goal of this project was to understand how graphs are represented internally and how different traversal strategies work.

 ---